What Does Sovereignty Mean?

 Popular Sovereignty Today

-Today popular sovereignty is also used in many different countries around the world where citizens vote for members who represent them either at the local level like city councilors and mayors or on a state or national level like members of the United States Senate and House Representatives.
+Today popular sovereignty is also used in many countries around the world where citizens vote for members who represent them either at the local level, like city councilors and mayors, or on a state or national levels like members of the United States Senate and House Representatives.

 It is estimated that it takes between 12 to 18 years of continuous residence before individuals are eligible for citizenship.
 However, right-wing political groups have recently been pressured to make it even harder by raising the average residency period to 25 years.